 Powder rooms and small guest baths often have the most unusual bathroom sinks and faucets, decorative mirrors, sconces and other accessories including wallpaper.

-Powder rooms are often designed as a statement rooms or to impress guests.
-And because their space is usually jewel-box size, many home owners take some chances on strong color, or pattern, which makes wallpapers a perfect solution.
+Wallpapered powder rooms are often designed as a statement rooms or to impress guests.
+And because their space is usually jewel-box size, many home owners take some chances on strong color, or pattern — the kind only wallpaper can provide

-When space is an issue in small baths – particularly powder rooms — consoles are sinks of choice.
+When space is an issue – particularly in a powder room — a console sink is a smart and stylish choice.

-The very good reason has to do with scale, or proportional size.
+There very good reason that the console sink is seen so often in bathrooms.
+That has to do with scale, or proportional size.
 Consoles rest on legs rather than a cabinet, which reduces visual bulk.
-Even when they are as large as this hunky, 30-inch Kohler Memoirs basin, most consoles look light because the legs are slender.
-The base of this one has nice handy features like bottom rack for folded bath towels and side bars for hanging hand towels.
-Also noteworthy is the map-of-the-world décor – literally!
-Someone created ingenious wallpaper for $150, by using the 8-panel, coated write-on map from Skymall. … Continue Reading
+Even when they are as large as a hunky, 30-inch Kohler Memoirs basin [top], most consoles look light because the legs are slender.
+The metal base beneath the Memoirs has handy features like side bars for hanging hand towels.
+Also of note around this sink is is the map-of-the-world décor – ingenious wallpaper for $150, created from an 8-panel, coated write-on map from Skymall. … Continue Reading

 One of these fresh patterns is actually a 1930s icon.
 Guess which one.